juhasev/sample-ninja-help/member-app-config-rewards-tab.md

 Click on the content to edit.
 You can also change the button text if you'd like.

-Toggle on "Enabled" and your panel members will see this dialog instead of the short flash message at the top of the screen.
+> Remember to toggle on "Enabled" and your panel members will see this dialog instead of the short flash message at the top of the screen.

+> If your sub-panel contains multiple locales don't forget to update them all!